Banner Sizes: The Must-Have Banners for 2023

-To help you out we’ve collected data from 4.8 billion ad impressions on millions of sites to bring you the most up to date statistics on banner usage for 2018.
+To help you out we’ve collected data from 4.8 billion ad impressions on millions of sites to bring you the most up-to-date statistics on banner usage.

 If you want to know which banners are the most commonly used across the web, this guide is for you.

 Do you need advice on how to create banners that convert?
 Book a demo for a free consultation session on how you create banners that boost campaigns!